Design Heuristic for Parallel Many Server Systems under FCFS-ALIS: Matching under many server scaling

 The three illustrations depict behavior under ED (top figure), QD (middle figure), and in the bottom one, $(\C^{(1)},\S^{(1)})$ is in ED, $(\C^{(2)},\S^{(2)})$ is in QED and $(\C^{(3)},\S^{(3)})$ is in QD.
 In ED mode, customers of types $\C^{(1)}$ wait the longest time, before being served by servers of types $\S^{(1)}$.
 Servers of types $\S^{(2)}$ skip customers of type $\C^{(1)}$ and serve customers of type $\C^{(2)}$ that have a shorter wait, and servers of types $\S^{(3)}$ skip customers of type $\C^{(1)},\C^{(2)}$ and serve customers of type $\C^{(3)}$ that have the shortest wait.
-In QD mode, servers of the high priority customers have longer idle periods, and are available for the high priority customers immediately, while servers of lower priority customers have shorter idle times, and are further in the queue, and their customers will skip the high priority servers in the queue, which are incompatible with them.
+In QD mode, servers of the high priority customers have longer idle periods, and are available for the high priority customers immediately, while servers of lower priority customers have shorter idle times, and are further in the queue of idle servers, and their customers will skip the high priority servers in the queue, which are incompatible with them.
 In the mixed mode, low priority customers will wait, while high priority customers will have a queue of idle servers ready to serve them.
+The midlevel customers and their servers will have periods of short waits alternating with periods of short idle times.